Professors: Gaber, S. Johnson (Chair)

 An examination of Protestant thought and life from Luther to the present against the backdrop of a culture rapidly changing from the 17th century scientific revolution to Marxism, Darwinism, and depth psychology.
 Special attention is paid to the constant interaction between Protestantism and the world in which it finds itself.
 Alternate years.

 A phenomenological study of the basic content of Hinduism, Buddhism, and Chinese Taoism with special attention to social and political relations, mythical and aesthetic forms, and the East-West dialogue.
 Fulfills either Domestic or Global Cultural Diversity Requirement.
 Alternate years.

-A study of the role of archaeology in reconstructing the world in which the Biblical literature originated with special attention given to archaeological results that throw light on the clarification of the Biblical text.
+A study of the role of archaeology in reconstructing the world in which biblical literature originated, with special attention given to archaeological results that throw light on the clarification of the biblical text.
 Also, an introduction to basic archaeological method and a study in depth of several representative excavations along with the artifacts and material culture recovered from different historical periods.
 Cross-listed as ARCH 226.
 Fulfills Global Cultural Diversity Requirement.

 EARLY HISTORY AND THEOLOGIES OF CHRISTIANITY

-This course traces the development of Christianity from the early Jesus movements up to the post-Constantinian, institutional Church.
-Issues addressed include early apostolic preaching, the formation of the New Testament canon, the structuring of the community, and controversies regarding the person and nature of Christ, the trinity, the nature of salvation, and the sacraments.
+Traces the development of Christianity from the early Jesus movements up to the post-Constantinian, institutional Church.
+Issues include early apostolic preaching; the formation of the New Testament canon; the structuring of the community; and controversies regarding the person and nature of Christ, the trinity, the nature of salvation, and the sacraments.

 THE HELLENISTIC-ROMAN CULTURAL WORLD